01 Oct Deep Dive: Top 35 CPA Exam Statistics

 To put it simply, numbers are a big deal!

 Are you interested in a career as a Certified Public Accountant?
 If public accounting is something that interests you, it’s a good idea to start getting acquainted with statistics early.
-And what better way to learn than to take a look at CPA statistics?
+And what better way to learn than to take a look at CPA exam statistics?

-NASBA Report Statistics
+NASBA CPA Candidates Report

 The first step to becoming a CPA is education.
 You need to learn the ins and outs of financial accounting in order to pass the Uniform CPA Examination.
 This is no easy feat; the AICPA designed all four sections of the CPA exam to ensure that only serious contenders will receive a passing score.